 Significant instructions and guidelines related to financial reporting are prepared and updated regularly by the Group Function Finance and are easily accessible on the Group’s intranet.
 The Group Function Finance is responsible for ensuring compliance with instructions and guidelines.
 Process managers at various levels within SCA are responsible for carrying out the necessary control measures with respect to financial reporting.
 An important role is played by the business unit’s controller organizations, which are responsible for ensuring that financial reporting from each unit is correct, complete and delivered in a timely manner.
 In addition, each business unit has a Finance Manager with responsibility for the individual business unit’s financial statements.
 The company’s control activities are supported by the budgets prepared by each business unit and updated during the year through continuous forecasts.

 SCA has introduced a standardized system of control measures involving processes that are significant to the company’s financial reporting.
 The controls are adapted to the operational process and system structure of each unit.
 Accordingly, each unit prepares a record of the actual controls to be carried out in the unit in question.
-Control of these processes is assessed through self-evaluation followed up by the internal audit unit.
+Control of these processes is assessed through self-evaluation followed up by an internal audit.
 In some cases, SCA has enlisted external help to validate these control measures.

 Financial results are reported and examined regularly within the management teams of the operating units and communicated to SCA’s management at monthly and quarterly meetings.
 Before reports are issued, results are analyzed to identify and eliminate any mistakes in the process until the year-end closing.
-For additional information, see Internal audit in chapter Activities during the year.
+For additional information, see Internal audit.

 For a number of years now, the entire SCA Group has used a shared reporting system for financial statements.
 An increasing number of units within SCA are also introducing the same accounting system based on a common IT platform.